bltavares/vagrant-baseline/README.md

 # Baseline
-## Dev box with batteries included
+## Dev sandbox with batteries included

 The idea is to provide a simple dev box with tools.